adamwolf/karabiner-configs/README.md

 * adamwolf-fingerstretchers.json

   If you type a "fingerstretcher" (like capital Y with the right shift or a capital T with the left shift), beep instead of inserting the character.

+* adamwolf-microsoft-keyboard.json

+  Makes "Microsoft" keyboards with Control/Windows/Alt/Space/Alt/Menu/Control into Control/Option/Command/Space/Command/Option/Control.
+You probably only want this applied to certain devices, or your Apple keyboards will go wonky too!
+(I do not know how to expose locking this to certain devices via the UI, but you can do it with an editor.)

 ## Feedback